SilasReinagel/silasreinagel.github.io/static/delivering/C1_no_bullshit.md

 By the time you finish this book and apply these lessons to a few successful projects, this **will** be you.
 You will be equipped with everything you need to manage a project of any size.
 The same core skills are required no matter what kind of project you are managing and how big the scope.

-Therefore, if you are managing a project, either explicitly or practically,  the factor of being having great project management is covered.
+Therefore, if you are managing a project, either explicitly or practically, the factor of having great project management is covered.

 **What if you are on a project, and there is another designated project manager?** That's fine.
 If the PM is great, then everything is set.
 Even if you don't have a great PM, you can effectively perform nearly all of the project management duties without formally being the project manager.
 I have done this for years, and taught many PMs valuable techniques and mentalities for managing projects even as, formally, an individual contributor.

-It doesn't matter what your titles is.
+It doesn't matter what your title is.
 It only matters if the project is managed well.
 Anyone with these skills can cause a project to be successfully delivered.

 If you master this book's contents and you are on the team, you have this factor covered.